Learn the Rules for 8-Ball Pool.

 This variation isn’t in any regulation set of rules, however.

-The break is determined by a coin toss or win or loss of the previous game.
+The break in 8-ball pool is determined by a coin toss or win or loss of the previous game.

 The breaker can position the ball anywhere behind the table’s head string.